ShaneD20/Mu-Lang-Compiler/README.md

 // 1 3 9 27 81
 ```
 ## Functions
 Mu represents functions with "use" expressions.
 The are anonymous and first-class.
 Following the grammars 'use' parameters* 'as' expression.
 The 'as' keyword can be omitted if the function simply returns an expression.
+  Functions can access constants from the global scope or within their closure, but they cannot access mutables outside of their scope.
+Function parameters can be constant or immutable, a function can be passed in a constant and have a mutable copy of the value.
 ```
 let fibonacci: use n as
     if n < 2 ? return n;